-- setting what is a clear user need for content – and what is an edge case for which web content probably isn’t the best solution.
+- setting what is a clear user need for content - and what is an edge case meaning web content probably isn't the best solution.

 - standardising vocabulary – so that the same thing is not referred to differently in different places causing confusion.